spiral/docs/application/startup.md

 First you may notice, that there is additional method arguments, which allows spiral to to handle global error handlers, in cases where you want spiral work under another application you can disable error handling and do it on higher level.

 Instanse of spiral core defined based on what class call init method, in default application it will be `Application` class, so we can rewrite our fist init line with:

 ```php
     $core = new \Application($directories + ['framework' => dirname(__DIR__)]);
 ```

-Due spiral core extends basic spiral Container class and implements set of interfaces required for different compoments with can bind our instace of every interface we implemented, we can do it using `bindSingleton` method or directly overwrite bindings:
+Due spiral core extends basic spiral Container class and implements set of interfaces required for different compoments to work, we can bind our instace of every interface we implemented, we can do it using `bindSingleton` method or directly overwrite bindings:

 ```php